EvgeniiZorin/Handbook_Web-Development/html.md

 The fieldset element is used to group related inputs and labels together in a web form. fieldset elements are block-level elements, meaning that they appear on a new line.

+## Div

+The div element is used mainly for design layout purposes unlike the other content elements you have used so far.